louisrli/anki-reverso-cloze/README.md

 ![Back of card](assets/back.png)

 ## Usage
-Using this assumes some basic knowledge of coding.
+Using this assumes basic knowledge of how to run programs on the command line.
+Coding is not required.

 Install the prerequisites:
 ```